Rabbi Pinchos Hecht

 General Studies Principal

 Ms. Yehudis Benhamou, Director of General Studies, has served as the Social Studies and senior year Capstone Department Chair and Curriculum Coordinator at Scheck Hillel Community School in Miami for the past decade.
 She created and developed Scheck Hillel’s Capstone College Readiness Week and created a Holocaust education trip to Auschwitz and Terezin.

 Ms. Benhamou earned her BA in History and Humanities at the Open University in Manchester, UK and her MA in European History from Florida International University.

 Dr. Natalie Williams

-Mrs. Natalie Williams, Associate Principal, earned her M.A. in Teaching and is currently completing a Ph.D. in K-12 Educational Leadership and has an M.A. in Teaching.
-She was Director of Student Life and a member of the Judaic Studies faculty at Maimonides Academy of Los Angeles for five years before joining YULA Girls High School this summer.
+Dr. Natalie Williams, Associate Principal, is a Ph.D. in K-12 Educational Leadership and has an M.A. in Teaching.
+She was Director of Student Life and a member of the Judaic Studies faculty at Maimonides Academy of Los Angeles for five years before joining YULA Girls High School.

 Dr. Williams is passionate about education and mentoring, with aims to help every student reach their fullest potential.
 She believes strongly that by creating a personal rapport with every student, an educator can nurture each student’s academic and spiritual growth.